apache/directory-fortress-core/README-MULTITENANCY.md

 -------------------------------------------------------------------------------
 ## SECTION 3.
 How the APIs work

-Then tenant id is passed in factory initialization.
+The tenant id is passed during object instantiation.
 For example:

  ```
  AdminMgr adminMgr = AdminMgrFactory.createInstance( "acme123" );